cfantasia/CMGWPrimeGroup/doc/README.txt

 The driver that runs the rest of the functions.

 "option":
-Set to 1 (default) for muon-pt distribution
-Set to 2 for charge-asymmetry distribution
+Set to 1 (default) for muon-pt and Mt distributions Set to 2 for charge-asymmetry distribution